FranziFr/hardsubstrate/README.md

 Provides analysis and code for main text Fig. 4.
 R environment that can be loaded into this code is 100.comp.Fig.RData.

+* PBDB_C-S_data.csv

+PBDB dataset (download data 15.05.2019) that was used for the analysis.
+Has to be loaded into all codes!